chronark/swapchain/docs/docs/software-architecture.md

 ### 1.4 Overview

-The report will present a detailed analysis of the architecture of a platform enabling ACCS between BTC and BTS.
+The documentation will present a detailed analysis of the architecture of a platform enabling ACCS between BTC and BTS.
 Initial sections of the document cover the architectural goals and constraints, use case realizations, and architectural representation.
 The later sections cover the specific details of the implementation and deployment of the platform.
 Furthermore, the document also describes the performance and quality.

 ## 2. Architectural Representation